CharlesAracil/charlesaracil.github.io/_posts/en/2016-04-09-How-computers-dont-store-passwords.md

 Consequently, **there is no need to limit the size of passwords,** as they won't end on any storage... *unless they do.*

 In real life, some services do store your passwords, which is a very very bad habit, because if a hacker breaks into their system, they'll most likely look for passwords.
-How easy they'll find thems depends on whether encryption is used to protect these passwords:
+How easy they'll find them depends on whether encryption is used to protect these passwords:

-* **best case**, encryption is used, and a hacker won't be able to get your passwords, unless unless either your password is weak or the encryption has a flaw.
+* **best case**, encryption is used, and a hacker won't be able to get your passwords, unless either your password is weak or the encryption has a flaw.
 * **worst case** - the one you should always consider when dealing with security - encryption is not used, so your passwords are stored in plain text, and a hacker just has to read it and use it.

 This password length requirement is not exclusive to some small unknown onlines services.
 Famous ones have it, like *Paypal* or *Ebay*.
 The reason for that is unclear.